Where Do I Belong?

 new southern home.
 By the third season, my friend acknowledged she is ready to significantly reduce time in her southern home to pursue new international travel adventures.

 Recognize that you may be prone to feelings of depression or feeling down, regardless of where you live.
-It may be due to an extended drop in the weather, a lull in activity, being away from loved ones and/or biological.
+It may be due to an extended drop in the weather, a lull in activity, being away from loved ones and/or biological predispostions.

-Make sure you create daily and weekly reasons to get out of bed, dressed and into your environment before you get caught in a quagmire.
+Make sure you create daily and weekly reasons to get out of bed, dressed and into your environment before you get caught in an emotional quagmire.

 Plan more exercise and physical activities, such as a long daily walk.
-Reach out to a friend or neighbor to make plans.
+Reach out to a friend or neighbor to make social plans.
 Take care of your health by eating clean and nurture your intellectual side with a good book.
 Take up a new hobby or expand one you already have to give yourself direction and purpose.
+In other words, make a conscious commitment to self-care for the sake of your sanity.

 Acknowledge if you took on too much for too long of a time.
 Realign your goals and priorities.